What is Layering in Money Laundering?

 1. Placement in Money Laundering

 It is the first step when the criminals receive money from unlawful activities.
 Now they move the money into the legitimate business accounts of the partners-in-crime- the criminals and their family, friends, and associates.
-Businesses such as casinos and gambling are used to funnel the funds.

 The trick is to break down the large volumes into smaller transactions that won’t attract much attention as the criminals ensure that the transaction remains within the cash limit threshold.